BIO-DIKU/SeqScan/README.md

 ## Output

-The seqscan output is a four column table separated by tabs and with the following columns:
+The SeqScan output is a four column table separated by tabs and with the following columns:

 1. ID - ID of sequence matched.